 Vehicle Connectivity is available and ON per CCS

 Central Portable Profile’s Profile Version Number is higher/newer than the OffBoard Profile’s Profile Version Number (do we request this from cloud?
 How do we know latest offboard version?)
+ExportProfileAlert for asking for Version Check.
+ExportProfileAlertResponse contains

 PPP-REQ-406686/A-Export Settings

 When required to perform an Export (per REQ-406685), the PPPServer shall send the updated profile settings to the PPPOffBoardClient via PortableProfileUpdateStatusR2Alert.
-The PPPServer shall only send the settings that have been modified since the last Synchronization, not the entire profile.
+The PPPServer shall only send the settings that have been modified since the last Synchronization, not the entire profile.CloudProfileDataStatusAlertResponse will be used to tell ECG that it saved the settings successfully (what if alertresponse is not received) (what if ‘failed’ response is received)

 PPP-REQ-406687/A-Export Time on Shutdown